-In order to receive instructor feedback each week, participants must complete the following activities:
+In order to receive instructor feedback each week, students must complete the following activities:

-- Post 300 words per day on at least 2 out of the 5 weekdays.
+- post 300 words per day on at least 3 weekdays

 Week 1: Find Your Focus

 A memoir needs a focal point on which the writer can build, but many writers dive into their first draft without knowing what their focus is.
-During Week 1 participants will identify the focus of their book (or think of ways to fine-tune that focus for an existing project).
+During Week 1 you will identify the focus of your book (or think of ways to fine-tune that focus on an existing project).
 The writing this week will help identify and hone the central idea of your memoir.

 Week 2: The Shape of Your Narrative

 A book-length memoir offers many possibilities for structure: should the narrative be chronological, braided, retrospective?
-Participants will explore possible shapes for their memoir, and this week's writing prompt provides options to tryout (or again, hone) different structures.
+You will explore possible shapes for your memoir, and this week's writing prompt provides options for trying out (or polishing) different structures.

 Week 3: Points of Tension

-A memoir needs an overall story arc, but also must have points of tension through the book that keep the reader hooked from chapter to chapter.
+A memoir needs an overall story arc, but it must also have points of tension throughout that keep the reader hooked from chapter to chapter.
 This week’s lecture and writing will explore ways of creating tension at different points in your larger narrative.

-Two of the most pivotal elements of nonfiction are scene and summary—this week, we'll study the difference between summary and scene and both how and when to best use them.
+Two of the most pivotal elements of nonfiction are summary and reflection—this week, we'll study the difference between the two, as well as how to use them effectively.

 The setting in which your book takes place can be an essential part of the story you want to tell; in many cases, the setting can be a character in and of itself.
-This week participants will learn how to create a sense of place in their memoir.
+This week, you will learn how to create a sense of place in your memoir.

 While personal experiences are the core of any memoir, research can play an equally important role.
-Memoir research can range from information-gathering on the internet to in-depth discussions with friends and family.
-During this week we’ll look at ways to gather research information and use it in your memoir.
+Memoir research can range from information gathering on the internet to in-depth discussions with friends and family, and we’ll look at ways to gather research information and use it in your memoir.

 Q: What if I have a busy week coming up (or I’m going out of town) and can’t post 300 words during any of the days during the week?
 Can I post everything on the weekend?

-A: You must post 300 words per day for at least 3 out of the 5 weekdays in order to receive feedback, so posting everything at the end of the week is not an option.
-However, if you know that you have a busy week coming up you can complete your minimum 3 posts during the preceding weekend and post them all at the beginning of the week—writing prompts will be provided ahead of time so that you can work ahead.
+A: You must post 300 words per day on at least 3 weekdays in order to receive feedback, so posting everything at the end of the week is not an option.
+However, if you know that you have a busy week coming up, you can complete your minimum 3 posts during the preceding weekend and post them all at the beginning of the week.
+Simply ask the instructor for the upcoming writing prompts.

 Q: Do I have to post my work at any particular time of day?

-A: No. You can post your work at any time of day or night, but you must post on 3 separate days to get credit for posting 3 times in the week.
+A: No. You can post your work at any time of day or night, but you must post on 3 separate weekdays to get credit for posting 3 times in the week.

 Q: What if I get caught up in a writing session and write more than 300 words?

 A: Great!
-You can post as much material as you write in a given day.
-However, at the end of the week you will still need to choose 1,000 words for your instructor and classmates to comment on.
+You can post as much material as you write on a given day.
+Keep in mind, however, that your classmates may not have time to comment on these longer posts.
+And, at the end of the week, you will still need to choose 800 words for your instructor and classmates to comment on.

 Q: What if I don't want to write about the topic assigned for a given week?

 A: No problem.
-The goal of The Thirty-Minute Memoir is to help you make progress on your book.
-If you want to write some part of the book other than what is being discussed that week, you are always welcome to do so.
+The goal of the Thirty-Minute Memoir is to help you make progress on your book.
+If you want to write some parts of the book other than what is being discussed that week, you are always welcome to do so.

 Questions?
 Check out our FAQ page or contact our Director of Education, Sharla Yates at yates[at]creativenonfiction.org.